elliothimmelfarb/cardano-nft-pipeline/README.md

 - `new-wallet`: Logs wallet address and seed phrase to console.
 - `mint-nfts`: Mints NFTs as described by metadata.
 Also mints and burns a royalties NFT for the policy ID.
-- `print-config`: Logs the config object to the console for debugging.
+- `log-config`: Logs the config object to the console for debugging.

 ## Test Cardano NFT metadata